 Home remodels done to make the home more attractive to buyers do not necessarily have to align with your tastes.
 This is less a case of grabbing the latest home remodel trends than it is about correcting styles that turn off buyers.
 You might have a penchant for home styles of the 1990s.
 Yet if your real estate agent says that you might want to avoid this style, this is the time to listen.

 Some remodels are notoriously poor at returning resale value.
-Areas that tend not to have good resale value are media rooms, theaters, offices, basements, attic remodels, decks, and extensive backyard work.
+Areas that tend not to have good resale value are media rooms, theaters, offices, basements, attic, decks, and patios and backyards.
 Garage conversions are typically not held in high regard by buyers, either.
 However, replacing an old garage door offers one of the best returns among all common home upgrades.

 In general, additions will not pay off.
 This includes kitchen, bathroom, and bedroom additions.
 They can increase the square footage of the home, but the initial cost is too high for what you get back in a home sale.
 Additions make more sense when you really need the added space and will stay in the home long enough to enjoy it.

 The Cost vs. Value report is published each year and is available for free on the remodeling magazine website.
 It is well known in the construction and real estate industries and is a handy reference for anyone considering a home upgrade.
 The report provides the average cost of the most common home renovations, along with the expected increase in home value related to each upgrade.
 Costs and values are averaged at the national and regional levels as well as for individual cities.
 A quick glance at the latest report can tell you how much your home value will increase with a kitchen remodel, for example, whether it’s a just a facelift or a major renovation.